airbnb/ruby/README.md

      end
      ```

 * <a name="no-default-args"></a>Do not use default positional arguments.
-Use named arguments or an options
+    Use keyword arguments (if available - in Ruby 2.0 or later) or an options
     hash instead.<sup>[[link](#no-default-args)]</sup>

     ```ruby